 The image below is a cliff-face in Cornwall, with iron oxidising from the rock.
 This photo inspired 'Bloodrock' and other expansion-crack paintings.

-But you don't have to travel between Kent and Cornwall for inspiration, with a rucksack and sandwiches.
+But you don't have to travel between Kent and Cornwall for inspiration.
 You don't even have to leave the house.

-The colourful abstract-expressionist piece below is actually my painting apron (right leg, where I wipe my brushes).
+The colourful abstract-expressionist piece below is actually my painting apron, the leg where I wipe my brushes.
 There will come a time when I can't repair the old faithful any more.
 I may just honour it by putting it in a frame.